zigouris/Interpreter/README.md

 -----
 etc.

-# The usage of the print functions can be used like this:
+# You can use the print function like this:
 print("Hello World!")
 -----
 name = "zigouris"